puppetlabs-toy-chest/wash/README.md

 * Primitives - the basic building blocks that form the foundation of `wash`, and dictate what kinds of things you can do to all the resources `wash` knows about
     * `list` - lets you ask any resource what's contained inside of it, and what primitives it supports.
         - _e.g. listing a Kubernetes pod returns its constituent containers_
-    * `metadata` - returns the metadata for any resource
-        - _e.g. you can use this to get all the metadata for a docker container, or a file in an S3 bucket, etc._
     * `read` - lets you read the contents of a given resource
         - _e.g. represent an EC2 instance's console output as a regular file you can open in a regular editor_
     * `stream` - gives you streaming-read access to a resource